TheRealKaup/KTech/readme.md

 As terminal software, the graphics are printed to the terminal, and user inputs are received as escape codes and come in a sequence as if typed.
 This makes KTech games unique graphics-wise and input-wise, as they lead to unconventional solutions.

+Here's how a very simple KTech game can look like:

 ![KTech Small Game](https://github.com/TheRealKaup/TheRealKaup/blob/main/simpleplatform1_10-12-23.png)

 ---